FLAMEGPU/FLAMEGPU2-docs/src/guide/defining-execution-order/host-layer-functions.rst

 Host Layer Functions
 ^^^^^^^^^^^^^^^^^^^^

-In order to add a host layer function to the dependency graph, a :class:`HostFunctionDescription` object must be created to wrap it:
+In order to add a host layer function to the dependency graph, a :class:`HostFunctionDescription<flamegpu::HostFunctionDescription>` object must be created to wrap it:

 .. tabs::